Skip to content

 evo_traj tum vins_odom.tum --ref optitrack_handheld_3_gt.tum -va --align --t_max_diff 0.1 -p --plot_mode xyz --save_plot vins_gt_comparison.png

-Let us sress the importance of correct alignment.
+Let us stress the importance of correct alignment.
 If you do not align your two trajectories (or not correctly aligning them), these two trajectories are expressed in two completely different coordinate systems.
 Each of them might be correct in its own coordinates but they will not be comparable with each other.
 Assume that you have a robot that is moving in east direction.
-Thus the GPS sensor of the robot report movement if positive y direction according to the global coordinate system that is defined for GPS data.
-Also, you have started your SLAM algorithm at the beginning and the SLAM will report moving in positive x direction (most SLAMs report position in a coordinate system that is defined at their beginning position and orientation).
-Both these measurements are correct in their coordinate system but we can not just compare them with each other and for that, we need to first align them.
+Thus the GPS sensor of the robot reports movement in positive \(y\) direction according to the global coordinate system that is defined for GPS data.
+Also, you have started your SLAM algorithm at the beginning and the SLAM will report moving in positive \(x\) direction (most SLAMs report position in a coordinate system that is defined at their beginning position and orientation).
+Both these measurements are correct in their coordinate system but we can not yet compare them with each other.
+That is why, we need to first align them.
 EVO did this automatically when we passed the --align argument.
-But what if we don't?
+If we don't do this, the trajectory plot will look like this:

 1

-We end up in two trajectories that do not match each other in any way and any form of comparison here would be invalid.
+We end up in two trajectories that do not match each other.
+Any form of comparison here would be invalid.
 But if we align them, we will see the trajectories presented like this:

 1

-We can see that EVO has nicely aligned the ground-truth trajectory and the estimated trajectory by VINS-Fusion.
+We can see that EVO has nicely aligned the ground-truth trajectory and the estimated trajectory of VINS-Fusion.
 We can also use the --plot_mode xy to view the same plot in 2D.
-If the estimated trajectory was substantially distance from the ground-truth, it is a sign of trouble.
+If the estimated trajectory was substantially distant from the ground-truth, it is a sign of trouble.

-If we pay more attention to the above plot, we can notice that EVO has globally adjusted the frame transformation between the two trajectory sources, but the beginning of the two paths are not exactly aligned.
-In such cases, we can not properly assess the drift of position estimation with respect to the true path.
+By paying attention to the above plot, we notice that EVO has globally adjusted the two trajectories, however, the beginning of the two paths are not exactly the same.
+In such cases, we can not properly assess the drift of position estimation.
 We have to make sure that the beginning of the two trajectories is the same point, and from that moment, we can see the gradual drift.
-To enforce this, instead of using --align we can use --n_to_align <a number> and assign a number of beginning data point to be used for alignment:
+To enforce this, instead of using --align we can use --n_to_align <a number> and assign a number of beginning data points to be used for alignment:

 evo_traj tum vins_odom.tum --ref optitrack_handheld_3_gt.tum -va --n_to_align 450 --t_max_diff 0.1 -p --plot_mode xyz --save_plot vins_gt_comparison.png